streamlabs/slobs-buildScripts/README.md

+# Description
+This project contains a collection of `bash` scripts that will build various streamlabs projects like streamlabs/obs-studio for *mac* & install it in other projects.

 # How to use
 Install this folder in the same directory right beside streamlabs-desktop, streamlabs-obs-studio, and streamlabs/obs-studio-node.
 This project contains `bash` scripts